CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  protecting authenticator content from unauthorized disclosure and modification.

 ### Part i)

-#### LINCS specific control or LINCS Responsibility

-LINCS internal users are required to take appropriate measures in the handling of passwords including:

-* Not transmitting user names and passwords together in an unencrypted format

-* Not permitting the sending of passwords in an unencrypted format via email

-* Not listing passwords in tickets

-* Not writing down or storing passwords in a readable form in any physical or logical location where they may be discoverable by unauthorized persons.

 #### Drupal specific control support

-CivicActions internal users are required to take appropriate measures in the handling of passwords including:
+Drupal users are required to take appropriate measures in the handling of passwords including:

 * Not transmitting user names and passwords together in an unencrypted format